4-H Wildlife Stewards Camp Counselor Leadership Program

 Expectations

-At camp, Junior Counselors will be assigned a tribe of campers and will work in cooperation with Senior and Camp Counselors to help ensure a safe, fun camp experience.
+At camp, Junior Counselors will be assigned a cabin of campers and will work in cooperation with Senior and Camp Counselors to help ensure a safe, fun camp experience.
 Senior Counselors will serve as mentors to Junior Counselors.

 - Select a camp name that is related to nature